aboutbits/react-material-icons/readme.md

 }
 ```

-SVG related parameters like height and width can be passed as props
+SVG related parameters like height and width can be passed as props.

 ## Generate Components

-To generate the components, simply run the following command
+To generate the components, simply run the following command:
 ```bash
 npm run generate
 ```